 DYFI rally turns violent; police lobs tear gas shells, uses

-When police tried to stop the rally at Siliguri More, the participants turned violent leading to a scuffle leaving several people injured.
-DYFI cadres then staged a sit-in..
+When police tried to stop the rally, the participants turned violent leading to a scuffle leaving several DYFI workers and three policemen injured.
+DYFI cadres then staged a sit-in for some time.

+Senior DYFI leader Sayandip Mitra claimed the police action was unprovoked.
+"We were brutally beaten up while organising a peaceful agitation.
+She (West Bengal Chief Minister Mamata Banerjee) used to claim that democracy is under threat in India.
+Is this a sign of democracy in Bengal?"
+Mitra told reporters.

+Senior TMC leader Gautam Deb alleged that Left parties in collusion with the BJP are trying to disturb the peaceful atmosphere of the state..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)